PanayiotisMilios/iis-config-react-router/README.md

 # iis-config-react-router
 The configuration file required for IIS to make your react application responsive to all routes.

-There's a Subdomain branch that uses a bit different config file required for when deploying on subdomains  (i.e your-app-url.com/subdomain)
+There's a Subdirectory branch that uses a bit different config file required for when deploying on subdirectories  (i.e your-app-url.com/subdomain)

 **Deployment Tips for React Application using react-router with Vite on IIS.**

-Build your browser router with a basename if you're deploying on a subdomain.
+Build your browser router with a basename if you're deploying on a subdirectory.
 Below example works for all kinds of routes, default & subdomains.

 ```